 Type “La plume de ma tante est sur la table” into Google Translate and ask for an English translation, and you get something that might incline you, if asked whether you would agree to ride in a self-driving car programmed by the same people, to say yes.
 But look at the weird sh* that comes from inputting Asian language repeated syllable sequences and you not only wouldn’t get in the car, you wouldn’t want to be in a parking lot where it was driving around on a test run.

 Halloween Costumes for Nazis?

 @AuschwitzMuseum thank you very much for the info.
 All of our english translations are done via a script so this error was not on purpose.

 — Horror-Shop.com (@HorrorShopCom) June 6, 2017

-The costume accessory, from German retail Horror-Shop.com, was labeled as a “Holocaust wound.”
-Understandably, the Auschwitz Museum and Memorial was not pleased with the product name.
+The costume accessory, from German retail Horror-Shop.com, was labelled as a “Holocaust wound.”
+Understandably, the Auschwitz Museum and Memorial were not pleased with the product name.
 So, they tweeted their disapproval to Amazon and to Horror-Shop.com’s Twitter account.

 The item was removed, and Horror-Shop.com responded:

 @AuschwitzMuseum thank you very much for the info.
 All of our english translations are done via a script so this error was not on purpose.”